YunoHost/doc/torhiddenservice.md

 ## Avoid SSO redirection (optional)

-If you want to avoid being redirected to the SSO portal at login, you can deactivate SSOwat for this specific tor domain, by editing the file `/etc/nginx/conf.d/random123456789.onion.conf` and commenting the following line (2 times):
+If you want to avoid being redirected to the SSO portal at login, you can deactivate SSOwat for this specific tor domain, by editing the file `/etc/nginx/conf.d/random123456789.onion.conf` and commenting the following line (two times):

 ```bash
 #access_by_lua_file /usr/share/ssowat/access.lua;